 Parents are always looking for the latest and greatest gadgets available to help them improve teen safety.
 This is because parents know all too well that when their child becomes a teenager they also become an idiot.
 Okay maybe the word idiot was a little harsh, but irresponsible is certainly appropriate.
 People in their teens are widely recognized as the age group most associated with poor decision-making and almost all parents understand that.
 This is why so many proactive parents have turned to technology to help them better gauge how their teen is conducting their life away from home, and one of the most popular technological tools parents have been calling upon is the GPS tracking app.

-GPS Tracking Apps Are Not Best For Safe Teen Driving
+Why Are GPS Tracking Apps Not The Best For Safe Teen Driving?

 As a concerned parent, you may be tempted to purchase a GPS tracking app to monitor your teen’s driving habits.
 However, it’s important to recognize that simply installing an app on their phone may not be the most effective solution.
 Teens are often glued to their phones and may find ways to outsmart the app by leaving their phone behind, claiming the battery died, or simply turning it off.
 If you’re serious about monitoring your teen’s driving habits, it may be better to invest in a more dynamic piece of vehicle tracking hardware.